Chapter 6 : Always Him

 “Albus!” she beamed in surprise, and she immediately jumped into his embrace.

 Al opened up his arms for her and held her tight, burying his face into her neck with a smile.
 “Hey, Norah,” he said happily.

 “What are you doing here?!” she asked in awe.
 “I mean, I'm thrilled to see you!
 Just surprised.
 Here, come in!”

 She peeled herself off of his lanky frame and, taking his hand, pulled him into her flat.
 She shut the door behind them and turned to face him.
-He looked good; better than he had the past few months, anyway.
-His hair was longer, but still not quite as long as James'.
+He looked good—better than he had the past few months, anyway.
 When she looked at him these days, Norah still couldn't believe how much he had physically matured over the past three years.
 He was inches taller, and while he had also grown broader, he was lankier these days, his face longer and narrower.
 He didn't look like a teenager anymore; he looked like a man.

 She hadn't seen him in a while.
 When she had still been dating James, seeing Albus was a regular occurrence.
-She was always seeing all the Potters, but ever since she and James had had their fallout, she had seen Albus a lot less.
-She had missed him greatly, and she was thankful he was taking the time to come by and see her.
+She was always seeing all the Potters, but ever since she and James had their fallout, she had seen Albus much less.
+She had missed him greatly, and she was thankful he was taking the time to come see her.
 Especially since Albus was such a shut-in these days, he stepping out of the Potter home for more than just his psychiatrist appointment was a big deal.

 “I wanted to see how you are,” said Albus with a smile.
 “We don't see each other like we used to.
 I miss you.”